 You may think stretching it out a little bit won’t do much harm but there is a reason font is made as it is.

 And there is a reason why there are so many fonts to choose from in each category – so that you don’t have to do things like these (lol).

 Identifying Good T-Shirt Fonts from Bad Ones

-This is where your judgment and aesthetic sense come into the picture.
+This is where your judgment and aesthetic sense are really put to the test.
 With practice, you will instantly be able to spot a good or bad font.

 Bad typography, on the other hand, will instantly feel off.
 You will know that something is wrong, even if you are unable to put your finger on it.
 It will make you feel uneasy – even elicit a negative emotional response.

-We have discussed in detail how you can choose the best t-shirt fonts.
+We have discussed in detail how you can choose the best fonts for t-shirts.

 But what do you choose from?